AUTO RACING: Auto Racing Glance

 FORMULA ONE

+Last year: Lewis Hamilton won from the pole, his final victory of 2017.

-Last race: Lewis Hamilton all but clinched the F1 championship by winning in Japan.
+Last race: Hamilton all but clinched the F1 championship by winning in Japan.

+Fast facts: Hamilton has won four straight races and six out of seven.
+He'll head to the U.S. with a staggering 67-point lead with four races to go.
+Sebastian Vettel is in second with five wins and 10 podium finishes. ...
+Formula 1 first ran at the Texas circuit in 2012, returning to the U.S. after a five-year absence.
+F1 last ran at Indianapolis in 2007 before that. ...Vettel set the lap record a year ago at 1:37.766.

-Next race: U.S. Grand Prix, Oct.
-21, Circuit of the Americas, Austin, Texas.
+Next race: Grand Prix of Mexico, Oct.
+28, Autódromo Hermanos Rodríguez, Mexico City.

 Online: http://www.formula1.com